 Scrum is one of the most popular Agile methodologies for software development.
 It utilises short iterations known as "sprints" that usually last between 2-4 weeks, during which a specific set of tasks is completed.

-A cross-functional team consisting of professionals from different disciplines works together to complete these tasks, guided by a Scrum Master who facilitates the process.
+A cross-functional team of professionals from different disciplines completes these tasks, guided by a Scrum Master who facilitates the process.
 The Scrum Master ensures that the team follows the Scrum framework and adheres to its principles.

-Scrum aims to promote teamwork, collaboration, and transparency and enable teams to deliver high-quality software products that meet the customer's changing needs.
-This iterative approach allows for quick feedback and adjustments, ensuring the end product is of the highest quality.
+Scrum aims to promote teamwork, collaboration, and transparency, enabling teams to deliver high-quality software products that meet the customer's changing needs.
+This iterative approach allows for quick feedback and adjustments, ensuring the highest-quality end product.

 Kanban is a visual project management method that enables teams to manage their workflow effectively.
 This methodology involves using cards or post-it notes to visualise the different stages of a task, from "request" to "completed".